Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/azure_policy/_index.md

 To create a new extension instance, we will use the _k8s-extension create_ command while passing in values for the mandatory parameters.
 This scenario provides you with the automation to deploy the Azure Policy cluster extension on your Azure Arc-enabled Kubernetes cluster.

-- Before integrating the cluster with Azure Policy, click on the "Extensions" tab for the connected Azure Arc cluster to show how the cluster is not currently being assessed by Azure Policy.
+- Before integrating the cluster with Azure Policy, click on the "Extensions" tab for the connected Azure Arc cluster to show how the cluster isn't currently being assessed by Azure Policy.

     ![Screenshot showing the Azure portal with Azure Arc-enabled Kubernetes resource extensions](./01.png)